 Before the Oakville Mennonite Church was built in 1986, its membership met at the old brick church in Stoughstown.
 Since approximately 1979 they held services there every other Sunday alternating between Stoughstown and a church in Perry County.

 The most recent congregation to form in North Newton Township is the Christian Bible Fellowship Church at 49 Stamy Road, Newville.
-In 2001, they built a 6300 square foot chapel on a hill and opened their doors to worshippers.
+In 2001, they built a 6300 square foot chapel on a hill and opened their doors to worshipers.

 While agriculture is still the prime land use, businesses have expanded around Newville and out into the various areas of the township.
 Business ventures run from industrial to produce to the service industry and sole proprietorships of many types.
 A few farms have been subdivided into neighborhoods and many others have divided lots off here and there for family.